-Senate Chamber in the State House The Senate chamber and lounge are located in the section of the State House completed in 1905.
+Senate Chamber in the State House

+The Senate chamber and lounge are located in the section of the State House completed in 1905.
 Both rooms are decorated in a turn of the century Victorian style with the Senate's traditional color of red predominating.
 The marble is from Italy and the wall coverings are silk.
 The chamber carpet is patterned with the Great Seal of Maryland.
 There are no windows in the chamber.
 A restored Tiffany stained glass skylight provides natural light.

 On either side of the rostrum is a table used by members of the press.
 Pages sit in the chairs along the side walls.
 Two balconies for guests and visitors overlook the proceedings on the floor.
 Electronic voting boards, which list the President's name first and the senators' names in alphabetical order, tabulate all quorum calls and roll call votes taken in the chamber.

-The six portraits hanging in the chamber are of four Maryland signers of the Declaration of Independence: Charles Carroll of Carrollton, William Paca, Samuel Chase, and Thomas Stone and two prominent Senators: Verda Welcome. the first African American woman elected to the Senate and Thomas V. "Mike" Miller, the longest serving Senate President in Maryland and United States history.
-The figures adorning the President's desk are those of John Hanson and Charles Carroll, members of the Continental Congress.
+The six portraits hanging in the chamber are of four Maryland signers of the Declaration of Independence: Charles Carroll of Carrollton, William Paca, Samuel Chase, and Thomas Stone and two prominent Senators: Verda Welcome the first African American woman elected to the Senate, and Thomas V. "Mike" Miller, the longest serving Senate President in Maryland and United States history.
 A life-sized statute of George Washington resigning his commission in 1783 resides in the original Senate Chamber located on the first floor of the State House.